 COE for cars and other vehicles continue to expire through the months of April, May and June 2020, and yet the COE bidding for the months of April and May 2020 have been suspended.

 May 2020 bidding counts towards June 2020 COE renewal PQP price and we have no bidding in month of May, and so we again do not have any moving average for COE renewal for the month of June 2020.
 And so what is the price?

 Stagnant COE Renewal Prices

-You can find the suspension of COE bidding and the resulting stagnant renewal prices specifically mentioned on Onemotoring.com.sg but here it is for your convenience below.
+You can find announcement of the suspension of COE bidding and the result of that – stagnant renewal prices – specifically mentioned on Onemotoring.com.sg but here it is for your convenience below.
 These below prices are COE renewal rates for June 2020 (and July 2020 as well – same PQP price, since there is no bidding in June).

 Decline In Prices Expected, But Change in Policy

 A flat line.
 No changes or movement, how dull.